In April 2019, Medway Council declared a climate change emergency.

 Kent and Medway Energy and Low Emissions Strategy (ELES)

-We have engaged with Kent County Council in the development of the Kent and Medway Energy and Low Emissions Strategy (ELES).
+We engaged with Kent County Council in the development of the Kent and Medway Energy and Low Emissions Strategy (ELES).

-Using an evidence based approach, the strategy identifies actions to:
+Using an evidence-based approach, the strategy identifies actions to:

 - reduce greenhouse gas emissions